What Does it Take to Be a Transit and Railroad Police Officer?

 Transit and Railroad Police who work in New Jersey, Washington, or New York, make the highest salaries.

-How much do Transit and Railroad Police make in each U.S. state?
+How much do Transit and Railroad Police make in different U.S. states?

 |State||Annual Mean Salary|

-What Tools do Transit and Railroad Police Use?
+Tools & Technologies Used by Transit and Railroad Police

 - Microsoft Excel